cesanta/mongoose/examples/complete/README.md

 - Live video stream

-In essense, this example is a combination of several other examples pulled together (multiple-logins, dashboard, live-log, video-stream).
+In essence, this example is a combination of several other examples pulled together (multiple-logins, dashboard, live-log, video-stream).

 # Screenshots